TechingCrewMatt/com-techingcrew-cordova-adcolony/README.md

 1. Install the plugin
 <pre><code>cordova plugin add com-techingcrew-cordova-adcolony</code></pre>
 2. Add the following JavaScript functions to your project.
-3. Replace the arguments in initColony with your development App Id and Zone Id.
-In production, requests for video ads are not filled as      often as you'd like.
-Test your implementation with development credentials.
-4. On deviceready call initColony.
-This initializes AdColony and requests a video to be played by calling showVideo.

 <pre>
   <code>
             var success = function (result) {